divija-rao/Multi-PM-Strategy/README.md

 ## Acknowledgments
 - Inspired by Merrill Lynch’s Investment Clock and Citadel’s Multi-Strategy model.
-- Built as part of the FIM590 course at NC State University, presented on March 25, 2025, under the guidance of Prof. Robert G. Carroll, Senior Vice President at a hedge fund.
+- Built as part of a course at NC State University, under the guidance of Prof. Robert G. Carroll, Senior Vice President at QMS Capital Management, a quantitative hedge fund.

 ## Contact
-For questions or collaboration, reach out to divija-rao@ncstate.edu or sophia-feng@ncstate.edu.
+For questions or collaboration, reach out to divija-rao@ncstate.edu.